sptrakesh/http-router/README.md

 A more realistic scenario was mocked up in [performance.cpp](performance/performance.cpp) and tested via both a single thread and multiple threads.
 Router is set up with a couple of hundred routes to simulate a real API, and a few million requests sent against the router to measure the average performance.
+As shown by the numbers below, a total of 260 million requests are used to generate the average performance statistics.

 The results of the test are shown below: